JuanMiguelBG/ogage/README.md

-## RG503
+## RL2023
 ![](./rk2023.png)

-Global Hotkey: F Button
+Global Hotkey: R3 Button

-F and Dpad Up = Brightness Up
+R3 and Dpad Up = Brightness Up
-F and Dpad Down = Brightness Down
+R3 and Dpad Down = Brightness Down
-F and Dpad Left = Dark on
+R3 and Dpad Left = Dark on
-F and Dpad Right = Dark off
+R3 and Dpad Right = Dark off
-F and Volume Up = Brightness Up (Can be held for continuous brightness increase)
+R3 and Volume Up = Brightness Up (Can be held for continuous brightness increase)
-F and Volume Down = Brightness Down (Can be held for continuous brightness decrease)
+R3 and Volume Down = Brightness Down (Can be held for continuous brightness decrease)

-F and X = Volume Up
+R3 and X = Volume Up
-F and B = Volume Down
+R3 and B = Volume Down
-F and Y = Mute
+R3 and Y = Mute
-F and A = Volume 75%
+R3 and A = Volume 75%

-F and L1 = Toggle Bluetooth
+R3 and L1 = Toggle Bluetooth
-F and L2 = Toggle Speaker (Speaker/Headphone)
+R3 and L2 = Toggle Speaker (Speaker/Headphone)

-F and R1 = Wifi On
+R3 and R1 = Wifi On
-F and R2 = Wifi Off
+R3 and R2 = Wifi Off

-F and Power = Safely shutdown device
+R3 and Power = Safely shutdown device
 Power (Short Press) = Put device to sleep

 -----